 A dashboard may contain visualisations.

 Figure 3.
-Sample Smartsheet Power BI dashboard from multiple reports.
+Sample Smartsheet Power BI in Australia dashboard from multiple reports.

 Dashboards are highly customisable – you may add, or “pin”, any chart from any report to any dashboard.
 You may also add an image to a dashboard (like a company logo) from an Excel file.
 Setting up a dashboard is simple, especially when the data is from popular SaaS offerings like Dynamics 365 for Finance and operations Power Bi , Google Analytics, Marketo, Salesforce, ZenDesk, and many others.
 Once connected to a SaaS solution, Power BI dynamics displays data in prebuilt dashboards and reports optimised